RainerEmrich/install-cloud-server/README.md

 * Setup munin
 * Setup phpmyadmin
 * Setup php7.0-fpm
-* Install nextcloud prerequisites (php 7.0)
+* Install nextcloud prerequisites (including the necessary php 7.0 modules)
 * Install nextcloud
 * Install libreoffice online [optional, seperate script]

 ## Configuration

-Before you start, you have to customize the configuration.
+Before you start, you have to customize the configuration!

+### Most Important:

+Please copy a file authorized_keys containing your ed25519 public key(s) into the directory config/ssh.
+If you want to use pregenerated ssh keys for your host, please copy the keys into the directory config/ssh too.

+### Hostname

+Please copy the file config/hostname.sh.example to config/hostname.sh and adjust the variables MY_HOSTNAME and MY_DOMAIN to the actual values.

+### Private network

+Please copy the file config/network.sh.example to config/network.sh and adjust to your needs.
+If you don't use a private network, set the variable SETUP_PRIVATE_NETWORK to "0", that's sufficient.

+### /etc/hosts

+Please copy the file config/etc.hosts.part.example to config/etc.hosts.part and replace the conent with your host entries.
+This is especially usefull if you have a private network.